-Vogelconcerten (Bird Concerts) refers to a series of 17th-century paintings depicting gatherings of birds encircling the stump of a dying tree, often conducted by an owl.
-Originating in present-day Belgium, the Netherlands, and Germany, these works were traditionally read as allegories of knowledge and harmony.
-Yet, when approached through an ecofeminist lens, they take on much more ambiguous and layered meanings.
+Vogelconcerten (Bird Concerts) refers to a curious and enigmatic series of 17th-century paintings depicting gatherings of birds encircling the stump of a dying tree, often conducted by an owl.
+Originating in present-day Belgium, the Netherlands, and Germany, these works have traditionally been read as allegories of knowledge and harmony.
+Yet, when approached through an ecofeminist lens, they reveal far more ambiguous and layered meanings that resonate with urgent contemporary concerns.

 • Joannes Fyt (1611–1661), Bird Concert, Snijders&Rockoxhuis, Antwerp